wp-plugins/geotargeting/README.txt

 `[geot exclude_country="United States"] Everyone except USA will see this [/geot]`

 == Changelog ==

+= 1.1.4 =

+* Fixed bug when address is not found
+* Removed country calculation on ajax and cron calls

 = 1.1.3 =
 * Updated popups integration for latest version